gsmainclusivetechlab/interop-docs/docs/usecases.md

 ### Transaction Actions

 Table with all Actions such as Participant / Party / Quote / Transfer etc...
+(Do we need it)

 <a name="myfootnote1">1 </a>: Actors are usually considered as humans and/or external systems.